 This suite of packages, developed at Sandia, is not available in any package managers and must be compiled from source.
 Guidelines for building it for Xyce are in the Xyce Building Guide.

-These are used by the chemical reaction parser, and are required when building Xyce.
-They are available in many package management systems.
-Compilation requires a bison version from 2.3 to 3.0.
+These are used by the expression library parser and the chemical reaction parser.
+They are required when building Xyce and are available in most package management systems.

 This is required for compiling Xyce, and is used in certain analysis types.
 It is available in many package management systems.